navinlabcode/tnbc-chemo/analysis/cancer_cell_metaprogram.md

 *Why not use the top 50 genes to define marker genes for each NMF factor?*

 Based on the $$W$$ matrix after running NMF , choosing an arbitrary number of top genes (e.g., top 50) for each factor could be an approach to determine marker genes of each factor (i.e., program).
 But we did not use it because, for example, the top 37th gene in a factor $a$ could be the top 4th gene in another factor $b$, making the 37th gene failing the definition of marker gene for the factor $a$.
-Besides, it not easy to justify why top 50?
-How about top 30 or top 100 ?
+Besides, it not easy to justify why top 50.
+What about top 30 or top 100 ?
 Therefore, we used the strategy as previously described ([Moncada, R. et al. 2020](https://doi.org/10.1038/s41587-019-0392-8)), which make sure the marker genes of each NMF factor (i.e., program) have the highest contribution to the corresponding factor.

 *Why not computationally integrate all cells?*